jiwon-seattle/Travel-Planner/README.md

 3. Real Photos

-Photos of your destination will displayed.
+Photos of your destination which are fetched from Pixabay api will be displayed.
 This gallery is created with grid images in CSS.

 <img src="img/result2.png" width="700px" height="400px" />